RuneShell/Zip_Image_Viewer/readme.md

 ### How to use:
+- HTML Preview  : [ZIV.html](https://raw.githack.com/RuneShell/Zip_Image_Viewer/main/ZIV.html) *(sometimes unstable)*

-1. Open **ZIV.html** in your local browser.
+- Local Usage : Open **ZIV.html** in your local browser.
-2. Hover your mouse cursor over the right side of the page and Upload your files.
+>	1. Hover your mouse cursor over the right side of the page and Upload your files.
-3. Hover your mouse cursor over the left side of the page and Select your book.
+>	2. Hover your mouse cursor over the left side of the page and Select your book.

 ## Support
 **File Types**